 And they want O-U-T.

 Out of math, reading, science, history, and writing.
 They are done with learning for a few months.
+All of this can add up to major stress for parents just trying to survive through the end of the school year.

 But there are a few ways to spice up the end of the year, especially when it comes to reading.
 I’ve broken it down by type (DIY, computer/online, board game, etc.) and grade levels (primary, elementary, middle+).
 Let me know if there is something I have missed!